-Why & How the ReBuilder was Developed…
+Why & How the ReBuilder® was Developed

 I invent medical devices to solve health problems in my family.
-The ReBuilder invention was for my father.
+The ReBuilder® invention was for my father.

 My father (1928-2008) had always been a very healthy man.
 He worked hard, loved his family, and his favorite thing in all the world was to bowl.
 He had bowled as a teenager.

-When he was advised to undergo open heart bypass surgery for blocked arteries in his heart he was assured that removing a vein from his calf would not have any adverse effects.
+When he was advised to undergo open-heart bypass surgery for blocked arteries in his heart he was assured that removing a vein from his calf would not have any adverse effects.

 Unfortunately, it did produce adverse effects.
-The suture site in his leg became very painful, and he found that it was accompanied also by numbness, which he found hard to understand.
+The suture site in his leg became very painful, and he found that it was accompanied also by nerve pain, which he found hard to understand.
 Additionally, his calf muscle began to shrink, a condition called “disuse muscle atrophy” which only increased his concern.
 He was advised to walk a mile a day but complained: "How the heck can I walk a mile a day when I can’t feel my toes, and my leg hurts with every step?”

 His leg pain and other symptoms also affected his willingness to go out to dinner for fear of stumbling in public, but his primary concern was the negative effect on his bowling.
-Bowling was, his only outlet for stress and relaxation, and camaraderie with other men his age.
+Bowling was his only outlet for stress and relaxation, and camaraderie with other men his age.

-I experimented with a common TENS device, and although it helped his pain temporarily, it increased his numbness making it hard to throw his bowling ball.
+I experimented with a common TENS device, and although it helped his pain temporarily, it increased his nerve pain making it hard to throw his bowling ball.
 I tried a muscle stimulator, (EMS) and at least that seemed to solve the problem of disuse muscle atrophy and increased the girth and strength of his leg muscle.

-But it still did not bring enough blood to his feet, elevate his mood, and not cause permanent damage to his nerves, resulting in numbness.
+But it still did not bring enough blood to his feet, elevate his mood, and not cause permanent damage to his nerves, resulting in nerve pain.
 Because this process had been going on for a few months, his nerve paths were affected by non-use and the connections to and from his brain were now becoming more and more dysfunctional.

-Finally the solution came together for me.
-I needed a combination nerve stimulator to wake up his sleeping nerves, a muscle stimulator to strengthen his leg muscles and increase circulation, a way to open up blood vessels in his feet, and also to help him relax so he could sleep, as well as help elevate his mood.
+Finally, the solution came together for me.
+I needed a combination nerve stimulator to wake up his sleeping nerves, a muscle stimulator to strengthen his leg muscles and increase circulation, a way to open up blood vessels in his feet, and also to help him relax, so he could sleep, as well as help elevate his mood.
 This device would need to be safe and easy, and also react to his improving condition as he got better.
 I suddenly got the answer while in my morning shower, all at once.

 I came up with a vastly improved version of a TENS device that measured his actual nerve function and delivered a compensating signal that adapted to his particular condition at that time, even able to adapt during his 30-minute treatment.

-I discovered what is called the Schumann Resonant frequency (7.83 times per second) which would cause the brain to release its own pain relieving and mood enhancing chemicals with no side effects.
+I discovered what is called the Schumann Resonant frequency (7.83 times per second) which would cause the brain to release its own pain-relieving and mood-enhancing chemicals with no side effects.
 I used a warm water foot bath to deliver the impulses because warm water would open up the small blood vessels in the skin of his feet (vasodilation).
 I overlaid upon the TENS impulses the EMS muscle stimulating impulses to strengthen his legs.
 I made the device with a single large knob for simplicity of use, and an automatic shut off for a 30-minute treatment.
 I powered it with a plain 9-volt battery available at any grocery or convenience store, and I made it small and compact.

 That was over 28 years ago.
-Today, this system is called the ReBuilder, and it has been constantly updated and improved as new technology was developed, but remains true to its original appearance, function, and ease of use.
+Today, this system is called the ReBuilder®, and it has been constantly updated and improved as new technology was developed but remains true to its original appearance, function, and ease of use.